Duality and the topological filtration: Introduction

 Even over fields of characteristic zero, this statement seems new (and is indeed not true for all Steenrod squares, see Remark~\ref{rem:other}).
 An additional necessary condition for an element to vanish under $\varphi$ is therefore that its image under the first Steenrod square admits an integral lifting which is torsion.
 In the last section we describe an explicit situation where these two conditions are sufficient (and non-redundant).
 We also use the first Steenrod square to produce $2$-torsion elements in the first Chow group of a large class of quadrics.\\

 We proceed by lifting the involution $\psi_{-1}$ induced by duality on $K$-theory to algebraic connective $K$-theory $\CK$, a ``deformation'' between $K$-theory and Chow groups introduced in \cite{Cai}.
 This allows us to define another operation $\siu$ on $\CK$, which happens to be an integral lifting of the first Steenrod square from Chow groups modulo two to algebraic connective $K$-theory.
 The existence of this operation seems to be a new result, at least over fields of positive characteristic (in characteristic zero, one can use algebraic cobordism, which, as a general fact, provides an efficient way to construct operations on oriented Borel-Moore functors).
 Rather than using Grothendieck duality, we derive the properties of $\psi_{-1}$ from the fact that it is an Adams operation.
-Indeed most of the time we consider the $k$-th Adams operation ($k \in \Z-\{0\}$); it is only in the very end that we specialize to $k=-1$.
+Indeed most of the time we consider the $k$-th Adams operation ($k \in \Z-\{0\}$); only in the very end do we take $k=-1$.

-We also construct the $k$-th homological Adams operation for connective $K$-theory (over an arbitrary field); this was done for fields of characteristic zero in \cite{MalagonLopez}.\\
+We also construct the $k$-th homological Adams operation for connective $K$-theory (over an arbitrary field); this has been done in characteristic zero in \cite{MalagonLopez}.\\

-Making the Adams operations act on Quillen spectral sequence is certainly very classical.
+{\bf Acknowledgements.} Making the Adams operations act on Quillen spectral sequence is certainly very classical.
 A recent illustration can be found in \cite{Mer-BGQ}, whence we borrowed some of the arguments and references used in this text.
 The idea of constructing the first Steenrod square using the duality theory for schemes was inspired by \cite{Totaro-04}.

-I am very grateful to Nikita Karpenko, in particular for drawing my attention to connective $K$-theory and Adams operations while trying to construct Steenrod operations for Chow groups.
+I am very grateful to Nikita Karpenko, who drew my attention to connective $K$-theory and Adams operations while I was trying to construct Steenrod operations for Chow groups.
+Finally I would like to thank Baptiste Calm\`es and the anonymous referee, who made suggestions yielding to improvements in the exposition.
+The support of EPSRC Responsive Mode grant EP/G032556/1 is gratefully acknowledged.